Small Business Guides

 5 Venture capitalists and angel investors

 Venture capitalist (VC) organizations became more prominent during the late 1990s dotcom boom, and the technology field is still one of their preferred areas of operation.
-VCs tend to favour high risk and high reward companies that have significant growth potential.
+VCs tend to favor high risk and high reward companies that have significant growth potential.

 It's a gamble for them, but the payoffs can be significant.
 They usually demand significant equity in the company in return for funding, so be prepared to hand over a large percentage of ownership if you go down the VC route.